JLuc/scribus-project-manager/README.md

 ## Configuration data

-Configuration is value for **page sizes**, **bleeds**, **marks**, **color profiles** and all other book creation issues etc...
+Configuration is a set of values for **page sizes**, **bleeds**, **marks**, **color profiles** and all other book creation issues that are required for your book or magazine etc...
+None of this is require, it all depends of what you need to check and ensure.

+These config are attributes of the SLA XML file tags.
+Config files are shell scripts that set variables : usualy there is one variable for each XML attribute you need to check/set.

-The configuration values are parmeters for slacheck script and can be set
+The configuration values are parameters for slacheck script and can be set
 - at global tool level in the slacheck.defaultconfig file
 - at project level in the project related local slacheck.config file
 - at file level in the file-related local filename.config file

-You have to edit the defaultconfig file or create a project config file so as to adapt the values to your project's standard.
+So as to create a config file from scratch you'll have to
+- open an SLA with a text editor and understand its structure.
+- findout which attributes you need.
+- findout their correct values
+- create a config file composed with all "attribute=value" settings.

+The default config file has done all this tedious job and you can also simply look at it and edit a copy in you work space so as to make it fit your need.
+It will be rather simple.

 In case some of the file of your project requires different settings, then you have to create the required file-related restricted settings.
 Doing this requires
 - edit a correct SLA that fit your standards,
 - look for all the attributes names and values there
 - and set them as the goal for your project or file in the corresponding config file

-So as to check the correct values, just launch the script So as to set the SLA parameters to the project specified values, use the -set options
+So as to check whether the SLA document have the correct settings, just launch the script.
+In case an error is detected, you can fix it and set the the SLA parameters to the correct (project or document specific) specified values, use the `-set` option.

 ## Set of files composing the project ##